KomodoPlatform/dPoW/doc/DPOWchain.md

 ### Howto setup DPOW chain and notarizer exec

-You need to do this on your **Main NN Node** if you don't want to touch it you can also use a completly new node.
+You need to do this on your **Main NN Node** if you don't want to touch it you can also use a completely new Node wich KMD BTC and DEX synced.

 The 3rd Party Node is not involved you only need the KMD Pubkey and KMD Private Key from it

 ```bash